 Problems to look out for in the multichannel inventory management space

-I started Think Crucial, an e-commerce business selling vacuum parts, back in 2009.
-Today, we sell products on over 15 different channels.
-Relying on a single channel limits your potential revenue and puts a lot of pressure on that single asset.
-Our strong multi channel strategy protects profitability when things go wrong, like when Amazon suspended my account for over a day earlier this year.
+When I started my e-commerce business Think Crucial, back in 2009, we relied on a single channel.
+That limits your potential revenue and puts a lot of pressure on that single asset.
+Today, we sell products on over 15 different channels, which certainly requires a unified inventory system and more to make sure that we exercise best practices like having enough safety stock, monitoring inventory levels and customer demand, and tracking inventory costs.
+A strong multi channel strategy protects profitability when things go wrong, like when Amazon suspended my account for over a day.

 Going multi-channel means that we can reach more people, make more money and keep buyers happy.
 With today's fluid tech, consumers expect to be able to buy from you in a variety of ways.
 Yet, according to a PWC study only 50% of the consumers interviewed felt that they were getting a solid multi-channel shopping experience.
 This means that businesses are offering a sub-par experience for half our people.

-As the marketplace gets even more competitive, sellers have to step up.
-Customers are looking for us on different channels so we’ve got to be there and provide a seamless experience.
-However, there are real problems to look out for and that’s what we are going to explore in this post.
+As the marketplace gets even more competitive, sellers have to step up their channel strategy and supply chain management.
+Customers are looking for us on different channels so we've got to be there and provide a seamless experience to meet demand.
+However, there are real problems to look out for and that's what we are going to explore in this post.

 Disjointed customer service experience

-When a customer buys from you, they expect the same quality whether they placed the order through your website, Amazon or Facebook Messenger.
+When a customer buys from you, they expect the same quality whether they placed the order through your website, Amazon, a retailer, or Facebook Messenger.
 Every experience they have with your brand affects your relationship.